ibNez/Arcane-Realms/docs/SETUP.md

 This document explains how to set up the **Arcane Forge** development environment for local development and testing.

+Arcane Realms is being rebuilt from scratch in LÖVE.
+Legacy Phaser and Node client code lives under `old/`; this guide targets the new build.

-During setup you will launch the game client, game server, and several supporting services.
+During setup you will launch the LÖVE game client, game server, and several supporting services.
 The diagram below shows how they connect.

 ```mermaid